ruidashen/react-backend-managment-system/README.md

 # React Backend Management System

-Here's the [Demo](http://13.59.50.112), it is hosted by AWS.
+Here's the <a href="http://13.59.50.112" target="_blank">Demo</a>, it is hosted by AWS.
 Please feel free to play around with it, since the app is using one database, you might see data coming from other users.

 **Default** **username**: **admin**